Chondria/SiB/docs/from-transaction-to-block.md

 type Extrinsic: Member + Codec + Extrinsic + MaybeSerialize;
 ```

-It is used to represent an extrinsic that constitutes a block.
+It is used to represent an extrinsics that constitutes a block.

-> Note: More on Blocks in the sections
+> Note: More on Blocks in the section [here](##Executing-Extrinsics).

-Substrate provides 3 distinct formats of extrinsics based on the origin of the
+Substrate provides three (3) distinct formats of extrinsics based on the origin of
-extrinsic and includes the following:
+the extrinsic.
+They include the following:

 1. `Signed extrinsics`
 2. `Unsigned extrinsics`